enextus/QuantumRandomNumberGenDez24/Readme.md

 ## Introduction

 This Java application creates a simulation of the Sierpinski Triangle.
+Only for Windows 64 because specified libQRNG.dll.
 The Sierpinski Triangle is a fractal with the overall shape of an equilateral triangle, subdivided recursively into smaller equilateral triangles.

 The application is built with basic Java classes and Swing for the GUI.
 The simulation works by repeatedly "rolling a dice" and moving a "dot" accordingly, leaving a trace behind, which eventually creates a Sierpinski triangle.